 The grateful Russian nation awarded Rees a medal for his activities and granted him a pension, in addition to some $30,000 for his help.
 The United States, however, no longer having an alliance with the USSR after the conclusion of World War II, viewed Rees as an enemy spy.

 In 1971, the FBI approached Rees.
 The engineer lived in a retirement community, Heritage Village, in Southbury, Conn., though he still did some consulting.
 A neighbor told the New York Times he always thought him a conservative who voted Republican.

 The FBI had learned of his spying activities.
 The agency did not want to arrest him, but to use Rees as a double agent.
 For the next four years, Rees would keep up his contacts with the Russian government.
 Now, however, the FBI tailed him to all his meetings, using them to identify Russian operatives in the United States.

 Late in 1975, two reporters for the Dallas Times Herald newspaper learned of Rees’ activities.
 They confronted him, and Rees admitted his spying to them.
 He had long ago come to regret his activities.
 “Looking back on it now, it’s enough to make me sick,” he said.

 The reporters pressed Rees about whether he had ever helped Julius and Ethel Rosenberg pass nuclear secrets to the Russians.
 He took a polygraph, but it was not conclusive.

 In February of 1976, Norman Rees told the newspaper he would kill himself if the paper published its story.
-When it did publish, he shot himself at the house in Southbury, Conn., where he had retired.
+When it did publish, he shot himself with a .38 in his home.
+His wife heard the gunshot and found his body.
 His family was astonished when the story emerged, and the incident prompted a debate about the proper role of the media.